Vernā Myers

+Vernā Myers (/vərˈneɪ/) is an American diversity consultant, author, lawyer, and business executive.
+She is also the founder and CEO of the Vernā Myers Company and was the inaugural Vice President of Inclusion at Netflix from 2018 to 2023.

+Myers is the author of two books published by the American Bar Association: Moving Diversity Forward - How To Go From Well-Meaning To Well-Doing and What If I Say The Wrong Thing: 25 Habits for Culturally Effective People.

 Early life and education

 Myers was raised in Baltimore, Maryland.
-She later moved to New York City to attend Barnard College of Columbia University's undergraduate program receiving a Bachelor of Arts, magna cum laude in Political Science.
+She later moved to New York City to attend Barnard College of Columbia University's undergraduate program receiving a Bachelor of Arts, magna cum laude in political science.
 Upon graduation, she moved to Boston, Massachusetts to attend Harvard Law School, receiving her Juris Doctor degree in 1985.

 Career

 In 1992, Myers was appointed the first executive director of the Boston Law Firm Group (now the Boston Lawyers Group), a consortium of firms and corporate legal departments.
 She also served as deputy chief of staff for the Attorney General of Massachusetts.
 Vernā practiced corporate and real estate law in Boston at Testa, Hurwitz & Thibeault, LLP and Fitch, Wiley, Richlin & Tourse, LLP.
+Myers founded The Vernā Myers Company, where she serves as its CEO.

 In 2014, Myers spoke on the subject of "unconscious bias" in her TED talk, "How to Overcome Our Biases?
 Walk Boldly Toward Them," which she gave at a TEDx event in Boston on November 15.
-She has also given talks on unconscious bias to organizations such as Cleveland Metropolitan Bar, NASA, and the Massachusetts Women's Conference.
+She has also given talks on unconscious bias and other DEI-related topics to organizations such as Cleveland Metropolitan Bar, NASA, and the Massachusetts Women's Conference.